awsdocs/amazon-chime-administration-guide/doc_source/porting.md

 1. After you provide the LOA, AWS Support confirms with your existing phone carrier that the information on the LOA is correct\.
 If the information provided on the LOA does not match the information that your phone carrier has on file, AWS Support contacts you to update the information provided on the LOA\.

 1. \(Optional\) View the status of your porting request in the Amazon Chime console under **Calling**, **Phone number management**, **Pending**\.
 AWS Support also contacts you with updates and requests for further information, as needed\.
-For more information, see [Phone Number Porting Status Definitions](#porting-status-definitions)\.
+For more information, see [Phone number porting status definitions](#porting-status-definitions)\.

 1. Assign the ported phone numbers to individual users as Amazon Chime Business Calling phone numbers, or assign the phone numbers to Amazon Chime Voice Connectors that you create\.
 The phone numbers are not activated for use until after the Firm Order Commit \(FOC\) date is established, as shown in the following steps\.
-For more information, see [Managing Phone Number Inventory](phone-inventory.md) and [Creating an Amazon Chime Voice Connector](create-voicecon.md)\.
+For more information, see [Managing phone number inventory](phone-inventory.md) and [Creating an Amazon Chime Voice Connector](create-voicecon.md)\.

 1. After your existing phone carrier confirms that the LOA is correct, they review and approve the requested port\.
 Then they provide AWS Support with a Firm Order Commit \(FOC\) date and time for the port to occur\.